 Lemon Clean Diffuser Blend

-Try this cleansing essential oil blend recipe, just add the drops of oil to your diffuser with recommended water.
+To use this cleansing essential oil blend recipe, just add the drops of oil to your aromatherapy diffuser with recommended water for your machine.
+I prefer a 100 to 200 ml tank diffuser, adjust the drops as needed for your machine.
 Turn on and enjoy!

 - 4 drops Lemon essential oil